Breast cancer survival stats and trends – There is hope!

 And globally, according to the World Health Organization, breast cancer is now the most common cancer globally, accounting for 12% of all cancer diagnoses worldwide.

 But, despite increasing numbers, there is much cause for optimism.
-In Canada – the 5 year survival rate following a breast cancer diagnosis is 88%, and the death rate has dropped by 49% since its peak in 1986.
-U.S. data shows survival rates have increased from 75% in 1975 to just under 92% in 2013.
+In Canada, the 5-year survival rate following a breast cancer diagnosis is 89%, and the death rate peaked in 1986 and has been declining ever since.
+U.S. data shows survival rates have increased from 75% in 1975 to 91.2% in 2020.
 That’s a huge jump!

 The same U.S. data shows that while the number of breast cancer cases has increased over time, the number of deaths has decreased.
 More reason to be optimistic.